rycon2424/Multiplayer_ClientSidePrediction/pages/Part_4.md

 # Tips and Optimization

 ## Unity's multiplayer playmode
 Using this package from unity makes developing multiplayer in general way easier.
-Since can open multiple game windows and connect with eachother. <br> <br>
+Since with it you can open multiple game windows and connect with them eachother. <br> <br>
 *(Package name: "com.unity.multiplayer.playmode")* <br>
 ![multiplay](images/multiplay.PNG?raw=true)